 Incoterms 2020, Shipping, and Trade Terms defined // What Does EXW, FOB, DDP, DPU, FCA, CIP Mean?

 On January 1, 2020, the new Incoterms 2020 went into effect.
 These new terms were released by the International Chamber of Commerce in Sept of 2019 and set guidelines for handling shipments between sellers and buyers in different countries.
-The ICC has released new incoterms every decade, with the last change in 2010.
+The ICC has released new Incoterms every decade, with the last change in 2010.
 Incoterms also define who is expected to pay the insurance and when the risk transfer happens between the buyer and the seller.
 However, this is the first time that the Incoterms 2020 drafting group has included representatives from China.

 Click Here to Access the full Incoterms 2020 infographic.

-What differs from the Incoterms 2010 to Incoterms 2020?
+What are the differences between Incoterms 2010 and Incoterms 2020?

 DAT is now DPU

-DPU (Delivery Place Unloaded) replaces DAT (delivery at Terminal) in the incoterms 2020.
+DPU (Delivery Place Unloaded) replaces DAT (Delivery at Terminal) in the Incoterms 2020.
 This is the only newly named term in the guide, which is the same, with clearer language and rules.
 The obligations of the Buyer and Seller are the same in both DP and DAT.

 FCA option for On-Board notation for Bill of Lading